-You can obtain preliminary information on the design review process, fees, application forms and design guidelines at www.knoxplanning.org.
-The primary contact for the design review process is the historic preservation planner at Knoxville-Knox County Planning, who serves as staff to the Historic Zoning Commission.
+You can obtain preliminary information on the design review process, fees, application forms and design guidelines at the Knoxville-Knox County Planning website at knoxplanning.org.
+The primary contact for the design review process is the Planning historic preservation planner, who serves as staff to the Historic Zoning Commission.
+Planning staff can provide information on the process and guidance on your proposed project.